 2. Communicate as Much and as Clearly as Possible With Employees

-Although Martine has a small team working for her, she has been in constant touch with them — via Slack, email and text.
+Although Martinez has a small team working for her, she has been in constant touch with them — via Slack, email and text.
 Before the coronavirus pandemic really began to hit hard, she’d been encouraging her employees to plan for its impact.
 Score, a resource partner of the U.S. Small Business Administration (SBA) has a downloadable checklist to help create an effective crisis communications plan.

 3. Pivot to Online

 While some small companies are able to continue to do business by having employees work from home, others rely on brick-and-mortar sales.
-As a way to help create some sort of cash flow at this time, Martine put a pop-up notice on her website, offering her customers the chance to purchase a buy-now, use-later credit, for when the pandemic has subsided.
+As a way to help create some sort of cash flow at this time, Martinez put a pop-up notice on her website, offering her customers the chance to purchase a buy-now, use-later credit, for when the pandemic has subsided.

 She also took the props and gently used furniture that were inside the spaces where people shot productions and began selling them online.

-“Pivoting online is critical for us to get some income to hold us over to keep us here in place,” says Martine.
+“Pivoting online is critical for us to get some income to hold us over to keep us here in place,” says Martinez.
 “We’re a tiny team and didn’t have the manpower to react the same way bigger companies could.
 We thought we had a good back-up, but everything is changing so fast it almost becomes irrelevant.
 So we take it one day at a time.
 We make a plan and we see if we can execute it.
 We’re in this holding pattern right now.”

 4. Get Creative and Keep Clients Engaged